17twenty/color/README.md

 // after "panic:"? "rip" was not just in a bright black background,
 // but also in the attributes carried on from "panic:".

-// Attributes are set at the terminal, anything else printed to the terminal
-// will stay in those attributes if not reset.
 // Bolded "hi" with a blue foreground and bright black background. fmt.Printf("rip")

+// Attributes are set at the terminal.
+Since the highlighting was not reset,
+// anything else printed to the terminal will stay in the set attributes.

 // Resets the highlighting and then prints "hello" normally. color.Printf("%rhello")